hlarson0210/burger/README.md

 # Eat-Da-Burger
 ## Application
 This application is organized by using standard MVC format.
+Using the concepts of express with the use of ORM created to use methods of CRU to handle requests and displays.
+This application uses handlebars to organize the html pages and a database backend to store the data for future interactions.

 ## Using the application
 1. Navigate to